whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 ![playground_fix.gif](/images/cool-bugs-vs-shitty-bugs-part-1/playground_fix.gif "Fix in playground")

 Wow!
 What was missing is a surprising client-side `img.removeAttribute("src")` right before the call to `img.remove()`, otherwise the socket will stay open and continue to receive pushes from the MJPEG server.
+(As a friend later pointed out I was not alone with [my assumption](https://stackoverflow.com/questions/5278304/how-to-cancel-an-image-from-loading).)

 So in the _React_ SPA of my client I archieve the same behavior by using an effect hook.
 That one should remove the attribute in the unmount cycle: